 Some people seem to have a natural inclination and ability to exercise these seven qualities.
 For others, like me, they are not natural and therefore require deliberate work.
 In fact, it’s only been in the past two years that I’ve begun to make a deliberate, conscious effort to become a more consistently empathetic person.

 I’m often clumsy and can still be clueless at times.
 At other times I say words that miss the mark.
 And it can still be hard for me to yield my pride and agenda.
-But bit by bit, God is hearing my prayer to change me to make me more like Jesus, which is deepening and enriching all of my relationships.
+But bit by bit, I am learning to engage others with greater empathy and compassion.

 – Ken Sande